besttlookk/Javascript-Theory/0_Notes/OOP/01_objects.md

 };
 ```

-- One useful aspect of bracket notation is that it can be used to set not only member values dynamically, but member names too.
+`One useful aspect of bracket notation is that it can be used to set not only member values dynamically, but member names too.`

+## Computed property name

 - Let's say we wanted users to be able to store custom value types in their people data, by typing the member name and value into two text inputs.
 We could get those values like this:

 ```js